 “This is incredibly exciting for us,” said Sioux Center Health CEO Cory Nelson, “We strive to be a leader in health care and provide the options to our patients so they don’t have to leave our region.
 Being able to bring this to the region shows that commitment that Sioux Center Health has to the region we’re serving and making sure that highest quality care is available locally.”

-A total of 17 hip replacements and 17 knee replacements were completed at Sioux Center Health in 2020.
-Partial knee replacements have not been an option.
+A total of 17 hip replacements, 17 knee replacements, and 3 partial knee replacements were completed at Sioux Center Health in 2020.

 Braaksma, 35, has completed about 500 such robotic-assisted orthopedic surgeries in his time as a surgeon.
 He joined Avera’s network of surgeons who can do hip and knee replacements in September 2019 and does surgery twice a month at Sioux Center Health.

-He and Dr. Brian Johnson, who also comes to do surgery at Sioux Center Health, are trained in robotic surgery assistance.
+He and Dr. Brian Johnson, an additional orthopedic surgeon at Sioux Center Health, are trained in robotic surgery assistance.

 “Before, when I gave people the option of traditional surgery or have it done with robotic assistance, there were 10-20 people choosing to go to Sioux Falls to have the surgery done robotically,” he said.
-“Now, no matter a patient’s choice for how the surgery is done, they can stay in Sioux Center, stay closer to home, to have it done.”
+“Now, no matter a patient’s choice for how the surgery is done, they can stay in Sioux Center, staying closer to home to have it done.”

 Utilizing a robotic assistant doesn’t cut down or extend surgery time, but it does enhance the surgery process.

 Braaksma said he starts with a CT scan of the joint, which is used to create a 3D virtual model that’s uploaded to the software to create a personalized preoperative plan with correct implant sizes and accurate cuts.